stackbit-projects/neat-olive-7e6b5/content/pages/index.md

       ### What I have published so far

-      All the articles below were already published either online or in the newspaper.
+      All the articles below were already published either online or in a newspaper.
     image: /images/carti.jpeg
     image_alt: test